MrAirspace/aircraft-flight-schedules/README.md

 # Details - How are Go-Arounds Considered?
-In case of go-arounds/touch-and-go/balked landings, only the final touchdown is counted as touchdown time of the flight (with commercial flights in mind)
+In case of go-arounds/touch-and-go/balked landings, only the final touchdown is counted as touchdown time of the flight (with commercial flights in mind).

 ![image](https://github.com/user-attachments/assets/96de9c02-a204-4d1e-8198-3cb0069e93e2)